teafor-me/teafor.me/README.md

 **Unfortunately, fully open-sourcing teafor.me is not possible for the time being.** It’s important to protect the intellectual property of the vendors with whom teafor.me is partnered.
 If made public, much of teafor.me’s code could enable bad actors to misuse data or intellectual property that should only be used with the express permission of vendors.
 In addition to the demo code in this repository, contributors may be given private access to certain parts of teafor.me‘s code to the extent required for their contribution.
 Furthermore, frontend contributions submitted via pull requests will be public.

-_Please note that contributions are subject to [teafor.me's terms of use](https://teafor.me/terms)._
+**_Please note that contributions are subject to [teafor.me's terms of use](https://teafor.me/terms)._**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Help add a vendor to teafor.me

-_(If you are associated with a vendor and would like to request that your products be added to teafor.me, please contact copyright@teafor.me.)_
+**_(If you are associated with a vendor and would like to request that your products be added to teafor.me, please contact copyright@teafor.me.)_**

 Is there a premium tea vendor you’d like to see added to teafor.me?
 We’re always open to consider expanding teafor.me’s catalog.

 Start by opening an issue using the `Vendor Request` template.
 In order to maintain a high standard of quality and trustworthiness on teafor.me, vendor requests need to be accompanied by proof of community support and must receive admin approval before being processed.
 Once a requested vendor is approved, please email the vendor to ask for their permission to display their products on teafor.me and CC copyright@teafor.me.
-You are welcome to use the email template in this repository to do so.
+You are welcome to use [the email template in this repository](/templates/email.txt) to do so.
 Once permission is granted, you can start working to integrate the vendor’s products.
 The process depends on the type of online shop the vendor has:

-- For vendors using Shopify, no additional steps are required on your part.
+- For vendors using **Shopify**, no additional steps are required on your part.
-- For vendors using other e-commerce platforms, please contact teafor.me’s admin to determine what steps need to be taken depending on the specific platform.
+- For vendors using **other e-commerce platforms** (such as BigCommerce, WooCommerce, or Spree Commerce), please contact teafor.me’s admin to determine what steps need to be taken depending on the specific platform.
-- For vendors not using any e-commerce platform, it may be necessary to use Puppeteer to scrape product data.
+- For vendors **not using any e-commerce platform**, it may be necessary to use Puppeteer to scrape product data.
 You can find an example [here](/examples/vendor.ts).
 If it is decided that the data from the requested vendor needs to be scraped, please use [this template](/templates/backend/scrape.ts).

 Due to intellectual property and privacy concerns, please **do not** submit code related to vendor requests via pull requests!
 Instead, push your code to a new repository.
 If you create a private repository (preferable), add `@jhyahav` as a collaborator.
 Otherwise, send a link to your repository to contribute@teafor.me.